jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - level 1 units, the scouts, should be grabbing the closest unoccupied square not targeted by another level 1)  need shortest paths to find the closest unoccupied square (done)
     - use shortest paths for level 1 units? (done)

+- refactor anything that uses a point to use a point - done

 # issues

   - level 3 units should defend mines and hq and defend against enemy level 3 units